Part of Haegg & Haegg Group

 E-commerce photography

 The photography strategy balanced commercial product requirements with conceptual exploration.
-Clean, direct product shots ensured clear communication of garments while additional documentary-style captures explored authentic relationships between digital-native consumers and contemporary fashion, creating a dual visual language that serves both commerce and concept.
+Clean, direct product shots ensured clear communication of garments while additional documentary-style captures explored authentic relationships between digital-native consumers and contemporary fashion, creating a dual visual language.

 Social Media Strategy